Logout

 Warranty Information

 All Medicare equipment sold or rented by our company carries a one-year manufacturer’s warranty.
+We will notify all Medicare beneficiaries of the warranty coverage, honor all warranties under applicable law, repair or replace, free of charge, Medicare-covered equipment under warranty.
+In addition, an owner’s manual with warranty information will be provided to beneficiaries for all durable medical equipment when this manual is available.
 For more information on warranty information or instructions please speak to your pharmacy.

 Financial Services